Academic labs don’t have the money to do full-scale validations of antibodies. What tricks can small biotechs teach them about validation? Find out.

 Too Many Questions, Too Little Sample: Developing a Real-Time PCR Workflow for Monitoring Gene Expression in Limited Samples

 Traditional real-time PCR workflows often limit the number of genes that can be studied, especially when sample amounts are small.
 A new workflow now allows Mark Kibschull of the Lunenfeld-Tanenbaum Research Institute in Toronto to track the expression of hundreds of genes using a fraction of the starting material required by traditional methods.

 Bioradiations, Bio-Rad’s technical resource for life science research, sent out its first issue in 1965.
 How did this publication evolve in the years that followed?
 Take a look in our archives and find out!

 The Cancer Stem Cell model proposes that a special group of dormant cells in the cancer population plays a key role in tumor development and growth, as well as regeneration following treatment.
 Find out how researchers Stacy Blain and Danielle Joseph are using the S3 Cell Sorter in studying potential cancer stem cells for multiple myeloma.

-Bioradiations.com, the online technical resource for Bio-Rad customers, has been offering a variety of research tips and protocols, customer stories and testimonials, and in-depth technical reports throughout the year.
-Here are the highlights of what we presented in the year 2012.
+Bioradiations.com, the online technical resource for Bio-Rad customers, has been offering a variety of research tips, customer stories, articles of general interest, and in-depth technical reports throughout the year.
+We also started a special Bench Partner Video Series, providing quick solutions and ideas for possible problems.
+Here are the highlights of what we presented in the year 2014.